ukagit/iambic-keyer-esp32-touchpad/README.md

 It will output a value that changes with and without contact.
 Use this to adjust the threshold value.

+## high frequency problem
+If there is a high frequency problem, an RF filter can be connected to the line. simple low pass.

 ## References